EZ4BYG/DL_Apps/README.md

 # Deep Learning Examples

-Contents: some examples of applications of Deep learning in earth sciences
+Contents: some Deep Learning application examples in earth sciences

 # Time: 2018.10.28
 - Using Tensorflow1.2 to build CNN network to identify and classify satellite remote sensing images: **Classfication** Folder